 2 Move Max Ladders (no matching)

-This is the movement in which you see everyone mantle up, lock off, and reach.
+This is the movement where you see everyone mantle up, lock off, and reach.
 That's not what I want to see.
 I'd rather the motion be continuous and fluid, and more about making a big pull rather than a static lock and reach.

 We often don't match at the end of the movement here, unless that pull seems to be something that the climber struggles with.
 Reason is, I'd rather see that energy put toward the next attempt.
 It's your choice if you match to finish it off or not.
-Either way, stay consistent for accurate measurement of progress!
+Either way, just be sure to stay consistent for accurate measurement of progress!

 Begin matched on rung 1, and with one hand, explode to the highest rung you can comfortably reach.
 Make contact, but do not latch the rung.
 Instead, drop back to starting rung, and repeat with the opposite hand.
 At the bottom, the "catch and decelerate" phase of the movement, you should decelerate slowly, never get to quite straight arms, and immediately explode back up.